Search

 How does the COLA affect benefits?

 For current recipients, it's worth bearing in mind that your PIA and the amount you actually collect may not be the same.
-If you start receiving benefits early, your monthly benefit may be less.
-If you delay benefits until after your full retirement age, it may be more (though monthly benefit increases stop at age 70).
-In addition, some older adults have Medicare premiums automatically deducted from their Social Security payouts.
+If you start receiving benefits before your full retirement age, your monthly benefit may be less.
+Conversely, if you delay benefits until after your full retirement age, it may be more (though monthly benefit increases stop at age 70).
+In addition, Medicare premiums automatically deducted from Social Security payouts may offset the COLA.
 Therefore, the change in your monthly benefit may not match the COLA precisely.

 How does the Social Security COLA affect future retirees?

-Any cost of living adjustments may or may not affect the benefit amount for future recipients, depending on when they apply for Social Security.
+If you haven’t yet claimed Social Security, COLAs may still impact your future benefits—depending on when you file.
 To understand how this works, it's important to first understand how the SSA calculates retirement benefits.

 The basis for your Social Security benefit is a figure known as your average indexed monthly earnings, or AIME.
 To arrive at your AIME, the program takes the actual earnings for each year you worked and adjusts the years earlier in your career to bring them closer to what you earned after age 60.
 It then averages your 35 highest indexed earnings years and divides that number by the 12 months of the year.
 The resulting figure is your AIME.
 To arrive at your PIA, the administration then applies a specific formula to your AIME based on your first year of eligibility.